textX/textX/docs/registration.md

     # E.g. call to metamodel_from_file
 ```

-The `setup.py` entry point would be the same.
+The `pyproject.toml` entry point registration would be the same.

 !!! warning